tox-dev/tox-docker/README.rst

 Usage and Installation
 ----------------------

-Tox loads all plugins automatically.
+tox loads all plugins automatically.
 To use tox-docker, ``pip install`` it into the same Python environment as you install tox into, whether that's a virtualenv, etc.